EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 built on the same source code, so they provide the same functionality.
 They differ mainly in branding.

-The operation of switching support is simple, safe and completely reversible.
+The operation of switching support is simple, reasonably safe and completely reversible.
 What is very important, it requires neither reinstallation of the system nor the applications installed on it.
 The process consists of switching the repository, installing the el-release package and updating the system.
 After the switch, CentOS will still be usable, even in production environments.

 All resources used in this tutorial can be found in the [additional resources section](#additional-resources).